-A Jones Act injury settlement doesn’t just happen.
-It takes experts, medical testing, documents, and leverage to get a fair settlement.
+A Jones Act settlement doesn’t just happen.
+It takes experts, medical testing, documents and leverage to get a fair settlement.
 Because settling a maritime injury claim is a potentially complicated process, it should not be taken lightly or done without preparation.
-This webinar aims to walk you through the process and discuss the main pitfalls you should watch out for.
-This webinar will cover the following:
+This webinar walks you through the process and discusses the main pitfalls to watch out for.
+This webinar covers the following:

 Watch the full video or read the transcript for more tips on what to look out for if you’re planning to settle your own.
 Finally, call us if you have any questions about how you should move forward.

-0:01 Hello.
-On today’s webinar we going to cover do-it-yourself Jones Act settlements.
+[0:01]: Hello.
+In today’s webinar, we are going to cover do-it-yourself Jones Act settlements.
 We’re going to go through whether these are a smart move to try to save you money as an injured maritime worker trying to settle his own case, or whether it may be a bad idea to try to settle your own case, and whether you may be leaving a lot of money on the table.

-2:01 What decides how much is offered on a claim?
+[2:01]: What decides how much is offered on a claim?
 So we want to start today with the basic idea of, overall, what decides when a party sits down at a table – What generally decides how much is going to be offered when they’re trying to negotiate something?
-There’s two tremendously important points here.
+There are two tremendously important points here.
 These are the two core concepts I really would ask you to try to understand.

-2:26 There will be a download at the end of this webinar that you can download.
+[2:26]: There will be a download at the end of this webinar.
 It will have these points on it.
 I think they’ll be helpful to you as you try to move forward thinking about your position and when you try to negotiate.

-3:34 The next important point here (it’s item number two on the slide) is the other side is always driven by what may happen if they don’t settle.
+[3:34]: The next important point here (it’s item number two on the slide) is that the other side is always driven by what may happen if they don’t settle.
 And this is a very important concept.
 The other side sitting across the table from you will always be thinking in their head: “If we leave here without getting a deal done, what does that mean for us?
 How does our next week look?
 How does our next 30 days look?
-What type of a short term future are we going to have if we don’t get a deal done?”
+What type of a short-term future are we going to have if we don’t get a deal done?”

 Example: Buying a New Car When Your Existing One is Broken